Skip to main content

 High Availability

-The current VMware Virtual Data Center has multiple independent clusters in separate data centers.
-Each cluster is connected to both the tier 1 and tier 2 networks for redundancy and redundantly connected to storage located in that datacenter.
-Virtual servers can be transparently moved between physical hosts within a cluster so that the VMware physical servers and operating systems can be maintained and upgraded without service interruption.
-If one of the physical VMware servers fails in a cluster, the virtual servers are automatically restarted on another physical VMware server within the cluster.
-Mission critical applications can be horizontally scaled across independent clusters in the two datacenters optionally behind highly-available load balancers.
+The current Nutanix environment has multiple independent clusters in separate data centers.
+Each cluster is connected to multiple network switches for redundancy.
+Virtual servers can be transparently moved between physical hosts within a cluster so that the Nutanix hypervisors can be maintained and upgraded without service interruption.
+If one of the physical hypervisor servers fails in a cluster, virtual servers are automatically restarted on another server within the same cluster.
+Mission-critical applications can be horizontally scaled across independent clusters in the two datacenters optionally behind highly-available load balancers.

-Storage is local to each datacenter.
-In the event of a datacenter outage, storage in a cluster in one building would not be available to VMs in the other building.
+Storage in Nutanix is local to each cluster.
+In the event of a datacenter outage, storage in a cluster in one building would not be available to virtual machines in the other building.
 A complete disaster recovery solution should include mechanisms to propagate data between the two datacenters.
-This is not built-in to our current VMware service.
+This is not built-in to our current virtual machine offering.

 Comments?